Residual-Aided End-to-End Learning of Communication System without Known Channel: Introduction

 \subsection{Our contributions}

-To address the gradient vanishing and overfitting problems of the GAN-based training scheme in E2E learning of communication system, we propose a residual aided GAN (RA-GAN) based training scheme by using the residual neural network (Resnet) to change the layer structure of the generator.
+To address the gradient vanishing and overfitting problems of the GAN-based training scheme in E2E learning of communication system, we propose a residual aided GAN (RA-GAN) based training scheme by using the residual neural network (Resnet) to change the layer structure of the generator\footnote{Simulation codes are provided to reproduce the results in this paper: http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html. }.
 The specific contributions of this paper can be summarized as follows.

 \begin{itemize} \item Unlike the conventional generator in GAN to generate the received signal itself, we propose the RA-GAN to generate the \emph{difference} between the transmitted and received signal.
 Specifically, we build a skip connection that links the input and output layers of the generator to decrease the number of layers from input to output.
 Since this connection can provide an extra gradient, the proposed RA-GAN is able to mitigate the gradient vanishing problem.